Joe Beef (restaurant): History

 Joe Beef was opened on September 19, 2005 by David McMillan, Frederic Morin, and Allison Cunningham with financial guidance and investment by Jeff Baikowitz and David Lisbona.
 The restaurant took over the location of Café Miguel.

 The restaurant's name is a homage to Montreal's infamous Joe Beef, an alias for Charles McKiernan.
-McKiernan, who owned a tavern that served many lower-class laborers in Montreal, "died in his canteen of a heart attack at the age of 54."
+McKiernan, who owned a tavern that served many lower-class labourers in Montreal, "died in his canteen of a heart attack at the age of 54."
 McKiernan's generosity and gluttony may have inspired the concept of Joe Beef restaurant, which challenges the conventions of fine French dining.

 As of November 25, 2021 co-founder David McMillan announced his retirement, citing burnout and stress after 32 years in the restaurant industry stating, "I never want to shave white truffles on to asparagus for someone from Toronto ever again in my life".
 McMillan has since sold his shares to fellow co-founders and co-partners Fred Morin and Allison Cunningham.